 Lobbying expenditures.
-The term "lobbying expenditures" means expenditures paid or incurred for the purpose of attempting to influence legislation:
+The term lobbying expenditures is expenditures paid or incurred for the purpose of attempting to influence legislation:

 - Through communication with any member or employee of a legislative body, or with any government official or employee who may participate in the formulation of the legislation, and - By attempting to affect the opinions of the general public.